imnizam/imnizam.github.io/_posts/2025-04-14-linux-iptables.md

 tags: [iptables, networking, Linux]
 ---

-Hey there, networking ninjas! 🥷👋
+# Introduction
-Ever run `iptables -L` and felt like you just opened the Matrix? 😵‍💫 All those chains, tables, and rules… what do they *really* mean?
+Ever run `iptables -L` and felt like you just opened the Matrix?
+All those chains, tables, and rules… what do they *really* mean?

-Let’s break it down in a chill, cheerful way so you can tame your firewall like a pro. 🚀
+Let’s break it down -

 ---

-## 🔗 What’s a Chain?
+##  What’s a Chain?

 A **chain** in `iptables` is like a **checkpoint** where packets are checked and rules are applied.
 Depending on the chain, we might:
-- Allow the packet 🟢
+- Allow the packet
-- Modify it 🎭
+- Modify it
-- Or block it 🔥
+- Or block it

 Chains are grouped into **tables**, each designed for a specific kind of job.
 Let’s meet these tables and their trusty chains!

 ---

-## 🛡️ `filter` Table — The Bodyguard 💪
+##  `filter` Table — The Bodyguard

 This is the default table, and it’s all about saying “yay” or “nay” to packets.